-- Proposal selection is based on, but not limited to, the following criteria: - Score must meet minimum of 35 - Program needs in order to maintain a balanced comprehensive program - Availability of dedicated Federal funding such as alcohol, occupant protection, motorcycle, etc. - Duplication of effort proposals that duplicate efforts of existing projects will not be considered - Crash data needs are based on properly-sourced crash data - Project grading based on prior performance - Selected proposals will be recommended to the TxDOT Commission for inclusion in the Texas HSP. - Awarded projects may be initiated prior to October 1, 2014, if sufficient funding is available.
+- Proposal selection is based on, but not limited to, the following criteria: - > Program needs in order to maintain a balanced comprehensive program - Availability of dedicated Federal funding such as alcohol, occupant protection, motorcycle, etc. - > Proposals that duplicate the efforts of existing projects will not be considered - Crash data needs are based on properly-sourced crash data - Project grading based on prior performance - Selected proposals will be recommended to the TxDOT Commission for inclusion in the HSP.